uvic-auvic/TensorFlow/training_locally/README.md

 ## Creating the TF records

-After all the images have been annotated, create a file called `annotation.pbtext`.
+After all the images have been annotated, create a file called `annotation.pbtxt`.
 In this file you should list all the classes you want to build your model around.
-The structure should look like this
+The structure should look like this.

 ```
 item {